Swapnendu003/swapnance/README.md

-Certainly!
-I'll add the **Finance Tracker** feature to your README, making it align seamlessly with the existing sections and maintain the same format.
-Here's your updated README:

----

 # Swapnance 🏦💸

 **Swapnance** is a personal finance aid application that leverages the power of **CopilotKit** to provide personalized investment plans based on users' age and monthly income.
 Additionally, Swapnance encourages financial learning by awarding badges to users based on their investment knowledge.
 Whether you're a novice or a seasoned investor, Swapnance helps you make informed financial decisions in a fun and interactive way!